wikimedia/mediawiki-extensions-EventBus/README.md

 maps from internal logical names of streams to the actual stream name that will be produced.
 This allows developers to vary the stream name used for e.g. 'mediawiki.page_change' in testing and staging environments.
 Perhaps you want to produce page change events to a release candidate stream before promoting it to 'production'.
-Instead of having 'mediawiki.page_change' hardcoded into the hook handler, the stream name to produce will be looked up in config from `EventBusStreamNamesMap['mediawiki_page_change']`, defaulting to 'mediawiki.page_change'.
+Instead of having 'mediawiki.page_change.v1' hardcoded into the hook handler, the stream name to produce will be looked up in config from `EventBusStreamNamesMap['mediawiki_page_change']`, defaulting to 'mediawiki.page_change.v1'.

 Any HookHandlers that produce events should support configuring the stream name that they produce to using `EventBusStreamNamesMap` in this way.